Ledig stilling på Universitetet i Oslo

 The University of Oslo aims to achieve a balanced gender composition in the workforce and to recruit people with ethnic minority backgrounds.

-For further information please contact: Associate Professor John Christian Ottem, email: [email protected]
+For further information regarding the position, please contact:

-For technical questions regrding the recruitment system please contact: HR-officer Nina Holtan, email: [email protected]
+For questions regarding the recruitment system, contact: HR Adviser Nina Holtan, e-mail: [email protected]